dev-squares/css-squared/readme.md

 * Add all custom files and directories into the root of the css-squared directory.
 Examples:
     * /css-squared/_custom-file.scss
     * /css-squared/custom-directory/_custom-file.scss
-* Import all custom files you wish to use inside the _app-all.scss file.
+* Import all custom files inside the _app-all.scss file.
-* Additionally import any of the optional core files listed in Step 5 that you wish to use inside the _app-all.scss file.
+* Additionally import any of the optional core files listed in Step 5 inside the _app-all.scss file.

 ## Step 5.
 Optional Core Files  ##
-Add any of the below optional core files that you wish to use to the _app-all.scss file
+To use any of the below optional core files add the import snipper to the _app-all.scss file.
 ### Frameworks ###
 * @import "./core-optional/wordpress/all";